Our State-of-the-Art Technology for 5-Star-Rated Dental Care in Encinitas, CA

 The NTI can be used to treat:

 You won’t find this technology in any other field of health care.
 Wouldn’t it be hard to imagine an orthopedic surgeon showing you an actual sculpture of your hip joint?
 Not just an approximation, but YOUR replicated hip joint.
 Now, imagine the doctor mounting your replicated hip bones onto a device to show exactly how you, personally, would stand and walk after your new hip was placed?
 Sounds very futuristic.
-Still, advanced dentists work with this technology daily to insure that your jaw and teeth not only function well, but also look great as an added bonus.
+Still, advanced dentists work with this technology daily to insure that your jaw and teeth not only function well but also look great as an added bonus.
 Diagnostic models are an important tool we work with if restoring or creating a new smile for you.

-Diagnostic models enable the team at McElroy Smiles By Design to assess occlusion (the way the teeth are fitting together), figure out how much modification is required to achieve final effects, and determine the ideal size and length of restorations for that healthy-looking smile.
-That makes certain that you will not only possess a wonderful smile, you’ll have one which is strong, healthy, and useful.
+Diagnostic models enable our team at McElroy Smiles By Design to assess occlusion (the way the teeth are fitting together), figure out how much modification is required to achieve final effects, and determine the ideal size and length of restorations for that healthy-looking smile.
+That makes certain that you will not only possess a wonderful smile, but you’ll also have one which is strong, healthy, and useful.
 Diagnostic models also let you view, even before treatment is started, just what your own smile will look like once the proposed treatment plan is completed.

 Once we are satisfied with the function and esthetics on the models, tooth impressions can be taken and provided to the lab that’ll be making the actual restorations.
 This makes it possible for their technicians to clearly view precisely what is expected of every restoration for a perfect fit.